Frequently Asked Questions

 As it is necessary to fund the administration of the WHC, there are some basic fees that have to be paid.
 The standard application fee is a non-refundable amount of $ 150.00 NZD.
 Your application will be reviewed and if you are not eligible you will be informed.
 If you are eligible for registration there is registration fee and an annual APC fee that will depend on the profession(s) you are applying under.
 The fees are listed in the WHC registration.
 If your application is accepted, and before your APC is issued, the relevant registration fee and an annual APC fee has to be paid.
 The APC fee will be recurrent every year.
 Please note if you apply for more than one profession, there will be a registration fee for each profession you are applying under since your application will need to be assessed by each professional council you have applied to.

 Yes.
 The WHC understand the great pressure, stress and anxiety generated by the actions of the NZ government.
 In order to provide assistance in these difficult times, we offer a "fast track" registration process.
-Any qualified health professional that has a current or recent APC issued by an organisation under the NZ government, can provide a copy of that APC with the completed WHC Registration Form without sending immediately the documents supporting their qualifications ( these documents will have to be supplied at a later date ).
+Any qualified health professional that has a current or recent APC issued by a non HPCAA organisation as listed in the Profession section , can provide a copy of that APC with the completed WHC Registration Form without sending immediately the documents supporting their qualifications ( these documents will have to be supplied at a later date ).
 Once the completed WHC online Registration Form is provided, copy of the APC is supplied and the payment of the overall fees is received, the application will be processed and the WHC APC issued.
 This is for the fast track process.
 The normal registration instructions are indicated in the WHC Registration Form.

 INSTRUCTIONS - You need: